washingtonpost/ans-schema/docs/proposals/2022-06-31 - Conditional Content.md

                     "websites": [
                         "TheGazette"
                     ]
-                    // Note the "content" field is not returned }
+                    // Note the "content" field is not returned for variants }
             ],
             "content_zone_ids": [
                 "AAAAAAAAAAAAAAAAAAAAAAAAAA"
             ]
-        },
+        }
     }
 ```

 # Concerns

-# What considerations have been made for backwards and forwards compatibility.
+## What considerations have been made for backwards and forwards compatibility.

 All changes are additive to ANS.
 Previous versions of all ANS objects will be compatible with these changes.